LogoLogo

 Useful Tips

-1. The suite is using appveyor as a CI server which also provides a nuget feed that should be registered on your system.
-This will prevent you from having to enter AppVeyor password with each new instance of Visual Studio.
-This option is only available for developers with access to the appveyor feed.
-If you wish to be granted access to the feed, please let us know by posting a request in the forum.
+1. The suite is using GitHub Actions as a CI server which also provides a nuget feed that should be registered on your system.
+This will prevent you from having to enter GitHub password with each new instance of Visual Studio.

-nuget sources add -Name AppVeyor -source https://ci.appveyor.com/nuget/open-systems-pharmacology-ci -User <USER_NAME> -Password <MY_PASSWORD>
+nuget sources add -Name OSP-GitHub-Packages -source https://nuget.pkg.github.com/Open-Systems-Pharmacology/index.json -User <GITHUB USERNAME> -Password <PERSONAL ACCESS TOKEN>